-Hey friends, it’s finally time for that last fall checklist check-in.
+Hey bumblebee, it’s finally time for that last fall checklist check-in.
 The end of fall quickly approached but here we are; better late than never!
 Unfortunately, as a summer baby I’m naturally turned off by the time of year that makes it too cold to go outside.
 Here’s what I checked off last season from my Fall Bucket List:

 - Go to a pumpkin patch

 So I accidentally missed my opportunity for this one but I’ll be sure to try again next fall!
 Until then, I’ll enjoy some yummy pumpkin pie.

 - Learn about the history of witches ✔

 This month I learned about different types of witchcraft and how they all stem from different nationalities/periods in history.
 I began learning the magic of reading Tarot Cards and loosely studied palmistry with hopes of returning to it soon.
 I watched a few movies on the subject but my spooky movie marathon had me coming back to the classic Hocus Pocus for most of my lessons.